 *The Boris Pasternak Manuscripts — The collection contains autograph letters, signed holograph and typescript poems by Boris Pasternak (1890-1960), with notes by Dmitry Tarasenkov.

-The Grigori Poliak Papers — The papers document the professional activities of the publisher Grigori Poliak (1943-1998).
+The Grigorii Poliak Papers — The papers document the professional activities of the publisher Grigori Poliak (1943-1998).
 They give a record of his founding of and subsequent participation in the Silver Age publishing house.
 In addition, they describe his involvement in the emigre literary scene in the 1970s-1990s.
-The first series (correspondence) of this collection is now available to the public - for access to further series, as marked in the Poliak finding aid, please consult with the Director.
+The first series (correspondence) and the fourth series (printed journals and newspapers) of this collection are now available to the public - for access to further series, as marked in the Poliak finding aid, please consult with the Director.

 The Posev Publishing House Collection — The Posev Publishing House Collection reflects a short period of activities of the National Alliance of Russian Solidarists, its publishing house and two periodicals, Posev and Grani.
 It consists of correspondence, manuscripts, and clippings and spans the years 1930-1942.